On Thurston's Euler class one conjecture: Introduction

-This paper is part of my doctoral thesis at Princeton University.
-I would like to thank my adviser, David Gabai, who has always supported me and encouraged me.
-No part of this work was possible without his insights and his generosity in sharing ideas.
-Sincere thanks to Yair Minsky who pointed out a mistake in the earlier version of the proof and helpful discussions.
-Many thanks to Shabnam Hossein for helping me with drawing the pictures using Inkscape software.
-I would like to thank Sergio Fenley for reading an earlier version of this paper and Pierre Dehornoy for helpful comments.
+This paper was part of my doctoral thesis at Princeton University.
+I would like to thank my adviser, David Gabai, for his continuous support and encouragement.
+Sincere thanks to Yair Minsky who pointed out a mistake in the earlier version and helpful discussions.
+Many thanks to Shabnam Hossein for helping me with producing the figures.
+I wish to thank Sergio Fenley, Pierre Dehornoy, and Andr\'{a}s Juh\'{a}sz for helpful conversations and/or comments.
+Many thanks to the anonymous referee whose constructive comments and corrections improved the paper significantly.
+The author acknowledges the support by a Glasstone Research Fellowship, and partial support by NSF Grants DMS-1006553 and DMS-1607374.